gardener/gardener-extension-shoot-lakom-service/docs/usage/shoot-extension.md

 - `KubeSystem`
 Lakom will validate all pods in the `kube-system` namespace.
 - `KubeSystemManagedByGardener`
 Lakom will validate all pods in the `kube-system` namespace that are annotated with "managed-by/gardener".
+This is the default value.
 - `Cluster`
 Lakom will validate all pods in all namespaces.